battleaxedotco/tool-docs/docs/faq.md

 Yes!
 We were once broke students and totally get it.
 At least you aren't trying to pirate this stuff.
 Thanks for that.

 Submit a request for a [student discount](./contact#student) code.

-## Do I have to pay a subscription fee?

-Nope.
-Products are one-time payments.
-Updates for the current numbered version and point updates (1.1, 1.2, etc) are free.
-Users will be eligible for a discount code on future versions (2.0, 3.0, etc).

 ## Can I buy as a gift for someone?